aniavetian/CSE163Project/README.md

 ## Other Information:
 > - The `Files` folder contains notes and manual caluclations we did.
 > - The `data` folder contains our dataset.
+> - The **'CSE 163 Project Part 2.pdf'** document contains the report for the project.